 - Advanced Learner (Fast Track) + Postgraduate Certificate Personalised Nutrition + Practitioner Development

 NB: The ‘BSc (Hons) Nutritional Therapy’ and the ‘Advanced Learner (Fast Track) + Postgraduate Certificate Personalised Nutrition + Practitioner Development’ are courses currently in phase-out as they have been replaced with courses 1-3.

 The BSc (Hons) Nutritional Science, MSc and Postgraduate Diploma in Personalised Nutrition are standalone programmes validated by Middlesex University.
-Not all CNELM graduates have taken or completed the additional CNELM NTPD as a route to becoming a nutritional therapist.
+Not all CNELM graduates have taken or completed the additional CNELM NTPD or PNPD as a route to becoming a nutritional therapist.

 Some CNELM graduates of the BSc (Hons) Nutritional Science, MSc and Postgraduate Diploma in Personalised Nutrition completed a nutritional therapy course with another training provider whose courses are accredited by the NTEC and subsequently continued their studies with CNELM to gain a degree level qualification in nutrition.
 In this instance it is likely that the practitioner on their promotional literature will state their combined qualifications in nutrition.

-Some CNELM graduates of the MSc and Postgraduate Diploma Personalised Nutrition are qualified healthcare practitioners in another discipline and do not automatically take the additional CNELM NTPD to become a nutritional therapist and instead seek to integrate sound nutrition principles within their existing practice.
+Some CNELM graduates of the MSc and Postgraduate Diploma Personalised Nutrition are qualified healthcare practitioners in another discipline and do not automatically take the additional CNELM NTPD or PNPD to become a nutritional therapist and instead seek to integrate sound nutrition principles within their existing practice.
 As such this group of CNELM graduates are not nutritional therapists and are not eligible to apply to become a member of the professional body BANT or apply to register with the CNHC.
 They will not have been clinically assessed against the full Core Curriculum and National Occupational Standards set for Nutritional Therapy.

 Graduates of the BSc (Hons) Nutritional Science only have mostly completed the course so that they can work in other areas of the nutrition industry including: research, teaching, working within governmental and non-governmental organisations, nutrition laboratories, product companies, and community work.